wojciech12/talk_zero_downtime_deployment_with_kubernetes/2_demo_rolling_updates/README.rst

 ::

+  # in one terminal window:
   watch -n0.3 -x curl -s curl $(minikube ip):${SVC_PORT}

+  # in another terminal window
+  watch -n1.0 -x kubectl get po

+  # upgrade
-  kubectl set image  deployment/demo-api app=wojciech11/api-status:green
+  kubectl set image  deployment/demo-api app=wojciech11/api-status:2.0.0

-  # observe
-  kubectl get po

 How to ensure, we wait for all the request to be closed?